Understanding the Divorce Process

 - If the other party is not following the judgment we can help with remedies from negotiation to filing for contempt of court.

 How Proctor Law, PC, Can Help

 At Proctor Law, we have experience handling a wide range of family law issues and concerns including divorce, separation, child custody, modification, and domestic violence.
-We work with our clients to develop a plan to achieve the best solutions for each family’s situation.
+We work with our clients to help you understand the divorce proccess and to develop a plan to achieve the best solutions for each family’s situation.
 Above all, we understand that children can be impacted by divorce and we do not lose sight of how decisions may affect your children.
 We help our clients focus on the big picture, not just the immediate and frustrating issues that often come up in emotionally-charged and difficult situations.
 We will help you advocate for what is in your children’s best interests.

 Our Oregon divorce attorneys are available to meet with you to answer all your divorce-related questions such as:

 - How can I afford a divorce?

 - Can I hire an attorney if my spouse has all the money?

 - Do I have to go to court?